 If you like Aquariums or are just interested in expanding your knowledge of the bay’s natural life you will love the aquarium.
 The Shark tank holds some impressive 7-gilled sharks, You will also find White Sturgeon, Bat Rays, Pacific Octopus, and incredibly cute River Otters.
 It is a great way to spend a few hours and really helps you understand the goings-on of the bay.

 the Exploratorium is a hands-on science museum.
 With hundreds of different exhibits that encourage you to have a go and explore the world of science practically.
 It’s kind of like a giant School Science class.
-And while it is definitely geared towards kids, adults should be able to enjoy it as well.
+And while it is definitely geared toward kids, adults should be able to enjoy it as well.
 It is the perfect choice for families who have no chance of getting their kids to traipse around a museum!